 Visible and Invisible Violence

-There is a power and hegemonic form of violence that has become normalized.
+There is a hegemonic form of violence that has become normalized.
 It doesn’t always bleed or make news headlines, but it’s the violence baked into the way that we live every day, that we rarely ever face, because it might be too much to do so.
 There is violence being done to us, and the invisibilized violence we participate in just by virtue of being part of the system that we live in.
-We, the “good people,” the social justice “activists,” the “organizers,” we do no harm, right?
-We’re not like the “other people.”
+We, the “good people”, the social justice “activists”, the “organizers”, we do no harm, right?
+We’re not like the “other people”.
 But the simple fact of it is, the global economic system that we are living in ensures that there is blood on absolutely everyone’s hands.
 There is no escaping it.
 There is no denying it.
 We get together to do the most radical of radical visioning at a conference paid for by a funder whose ill gotten gains are based on hundreds of years of oppression and exploitation.
 We are in a setting where workers are forced to work more and more quickly to get rooms cleaned up.
 They develop health conditions from picking up mattresses, fixing beds and picking things up off the floor in record speed.
 This is happening all around us, but we can’t even see it because we have tunnel vision.
-Because we’re “good.”
+Because we’re “good”.
 The invisibilized violence of everyday work, of not having access to your basic needs, of waiting at the health center for six hours to be seen, of working without the proper safety equipment, of the quiet expectation that our bodies will break down before their time, and accepting that.
 That is the horror and the hell of the violence of this system.
 This is just one example of the violence that is normalized, and accepted.
 Don’t be fooled into thinking that only the most visible forms of violence are the most damaging to our people, or that anyone can claim moral superiority in this system.

 Coordination is Leadership

 Leadership is lifting up the ideas and accomplishments of people who are not used to having their contributions recognized.
-Leadership is noticing when two people at a meeting pass a tray of cookies around and skip over a disabled person as if they weren’t even there (this happened in a PPF meeting).
+Leadership is noticing when two people at a meeting pass a tray of cookies around and skip over a disabled person as if they weren’t even there (I witnessed this recently).
 It’s working with someone to understand how to create and carry out a process.
 It’s making sure that people have the tools they need to get on a conference call.
 “There are millions of people in this country with little or nothing to lose.
 If they can be helped to take action together they will do so with a freedom and a power that is a new and unsettling force in our complacent national life.”
 Leadership is coordination to help people take action together.
 It’s communication, it’s interaction, it’s documentation, it’s outreach.
-A mantra of Brazil’s Landless Workers Movement (MST), one of the largest social movements in the world, is: “we all need to learn how to coordinate and be coordinated.”
+A mantra of Brazil’s Landless Workers Movement (MST), one of the largest social movements in the world, is: “we all need to learn how to coordinate and be coordinated”.
 Coordination is not merely women’s work.
 Coordination is all of our responsibility.
 Coordination is the lifeblood of social movements.
 At its best, governance should be coordination.
 Not making decisions on behalf of people, but coordination of their participation and input.
 Coordination of processes that allow people to lead, and to be able to fulfill their needs.
 Coordination is the act of coming together to meet our needs.
 To organize to meet our needs and to build relationships and build society.
 Coordination is preparation for governance.
 If we can’t coordinate then we can’t lead.
 How do we get from there to here?
 Who is involved and whose voice matters?
 What does the process look like?
 Who does it include and exclude?
 And how do we make sure everyone can participate?
 These are the questions of coordination.
 Coordination builds solidarity.

 Devoted to the Poor